oesteban/hcph-sops/docs/data-collection/scanning-notes.md

     If not, manually click the <span class="keypress">Accept fixation</span> button when it turns green.
 - [ ] After the calibration, ensure that the fixation points' positions match the expected pattern corresponding to the 9- or 5-point calibration.
     If the pattern appears too distorted, restart the calibration.
-- [ ] Upon successful calibration, initiate validation by clicking "Validation" on the ET interface or pressing the <span class="keypress">V</span> key on the laptop keyboard.
+- [ ] Upon successful calibration, initiate validation by clicking <span class="keypress">Validation</span> on the ET interface or pressing the <span class="keypress">V</span> key on the laptop keyboard.
 Follow the same instructions as in the calibration to validate positions.
 - [ ] If validation fails, repeat previous steps and restart calibration.
 Otherwise, you can leave the calibration mode and proceed with the task program by pressing the <span class="keypress">Esc</span> key on the laptop (*{{ secrets.hosts.psychopy | default("███") }}*).